simrb/cms3/readme.md

 About
 ============

-Just a CMS by php programming language, we dedicate to make it to simplicity and rudeness.
+Just a CMS by php programming language, we dedicate to make it simplicity and rudeness.

 	allow add record
 	allow upload picture